 This course will take on average 8 to 12 weeks to complete.

 This course is purely online.
 You will learn from the comfort of your own home, in your own time and at your own pace.
 By enrolling on this course you will get access to award-winning learning and assessment materials.
 You will be suported through this journey by a qualified tutor.

-There are no formal entry requirements, but you will need to provide evidence that you have been a resident of the UK/EU for the past three years.
+There are no formal entry requirements, but you will need to provide evidence that you have been a resident of the UK/EU for the past three years and aged 19+.
 You would also need a good level of English in order to understand the course materials and complete the course.

 As you would be studying from home you would need an internet connection and access to a computer, tablet or smartphone.